raycast/extensions/extensions/pipe-commands/README.md

 ## Using Pipe commands

-Select a some text, an url or a file and use the `Send Selection to Pipe command` command.
+Select a some text, an url or a file and use the `Send [Selection, Clipboard] to Pipe command` command.

-Depending on the user selection type, different commands will be shown.
+Depending on the user input type, different commands will be shown.

 ## Adding additional Actions